-Thanks to generous funding from COLAT, MOLA is providing hands-on archaeological sessions for 12 primary schools in the boroughs of Lambeth and Southwark.
-Accepting applications now, the sessions are designed to develop skills outlined in the National Curriculum, for Key Stage 1-2 pupils, aged 5-11.
+Thanks to generous funding from COLAT, MOLA provided hands-on archaeological sessions for 12 primary schools in the boroughs of Lambeth and Southwark.
+The sessions were designed to develop skills outlined in the National Curriculum, for Key Stage 1-2 pupils, aged 5-11.

-Sessions are available for groups of up to 30 children and will last 45 minutes each, allowing for a maximum of six sessions per school.
+Sessions were available for groups of up to 30 children and lasted 45 minutes each, allowing for a maximum of six sessions per school.

-Led by our Community Archaeologists, children get their hands dirty, uncovering real archaeological objects from dig boxes, using child-friendly sand.
-The students then draw and record the objects using archaeological tools.
+Led by our Community Archaeologists, children were able to get their hands dirty, uncovering real archaeological objects from dig boxes, using child-friendly sand.
+The students then drew and recorded the objects using archaeological tools.

-Activities include: placing objects in chronological order, identifying differences between ways of life at different times, and finding out about the past from a range of sources.
+Activities included: placing objects in chronological order, identifying differences between ways of life at different times, and finding out about the past from a range of sources.

-Considering the objects they have found, the children explore the history of their local area and finish the sessions with an understanding of what archaeology can tell them about people’s lives in the past.
+Considering the objects they found, the children explored the history of their local area and finished the sessions with an understanding of what archaeology can tell them about people’s lives in the past.

-Our experienced, DBS checked, Community Archaeologists provide all resources for the sessions, which take place at the school.
+Our experienced, DBS checked, Community Archaeologists provided all resources for the sessions, which took place at the school.
 Read the Time Truck Schools Brochure here.